 Please take action before March 12, 2021.
 Direct comments urging the committee to reject ABA Model Rule 8.4(g) to Ben Kempinen at email@example.com and Ethics Counsel Tim Pierce at firstname.lastname@example.org.

 The Wisconsin State Bar’s Standing Committee on Professional Ethics is seeking input on whether it should adopt ABA Model Rule 8.4(g) as a modification of current Wisconsin Supreme Court Rule 20:8.4(i).
 The committee sent a memorandum to the Wisconsin Supreme Court outlining the proposed changes and rationale for the proposal.
-The Committee would like to receive any comments by March 12, 2021.
-Comments and questions should be directed to Ethics Committee Chair Ben Kempinen and Ethics Counsel Tim Pierce.
+The committee would like to receive any comments by March 12, 2021.
+Comments and questions should be directed to the ethics committee chair Ben Kempinen and the ethics counsel Tim Pierce.

 Current Rule SCR 20:8.4 Misconduct